Greenfield, Wisconsin

 Greenfield is a city in Milwaukee County, Wisconsin, United States.
 The population was 37,803 as of the 2020 census.
 Greenfield is one of many bedroom communities in the Milwaukee metropolitan area.

 History

-On March 8, 1839, the Town of Kinnikennick was created by the territorial legislature, encompassing the western part of the Town of Lake); and on December 20, 1839, the south portion of the Town of Kinnikennick was split off to form the town of Franklin.
-As of the 1840 census, the population of the Town of Kinnikennick or Kinnikinnick was 404.
+On March 8, 1839, the town of Kinnikennick was created by the territorial legislature, encompassing the western part of the town of Lake); and on December 20, 1839, the south portion of the town of Kinnikennick was split off to form the town of Franklin.
+As of the 1840 census, the population of Kinnikennick or Kinnikinnick was 404.

-On February 19, 1841, the name of the town was changed to Greenfield, taking its name from the name of the Post Office in the Town of Kinnickinnic.
-Greenfield was the final municipality in Milwaukee County to incorporate, and was the final municipality to leave the Town form of government in 1957.
-This was done to prevent total annexation by the City of Milwaukee.
-Before 1957, Milwaukee slowly nibbled away at Greenfield's land.
+Postmaster Olney Harrington suggested the town be renamed to Greenfield in 1839 and in 1841 it was renamed.
+In 1957, Greenfield was the last municipality in Milwaukee to incorporate, by this stage being one third of its original size, after surrounding areas took parts of Greenfield when they incorporated.

 Geography

 Greenfield is located at (42.963034, −87.995943).
 The Root River flows through the western part of the city.

 According to the United States Census Bureau, the city has a total area of 11.52 sqmi, of which 11.51 sqmi is land and 0.01 sqmi is water.